 # Sender Domains and Email Authentication

-> Your sender domain is the name inboxes learn to trust, and authentication proves that your email delivery service is allowed to send for it.
+> Your sender domain is what inbox providers learn to trust.
+Authentication proves that your email delivery service is allowed to send email for your domain.

 - Human page: https://mailrith.com/guides/sender-domains-and-authentication